 I advocate fixing legislation to enable fair competition between corporations.
 The Case against Antitrust Law makes an excellent case in the context of the United States of America.

 None of this is to say that enormous producer surplus is never a sign of something wrong.
 I've blogged about how possibly problematic practices such as vendor lock-in can be addressed constructively using Google's Android as an example.

+As important as allowing constructive construction is, preventing negative forms of competition—or "free riding"—is capital.
 A free rider is someone who benefits from a situation as much as other people, but without contributing to that situation as much as others.
 For example, someone using a counterfeited bus ticket is a free rider compared to most bus users, who paid for their tickets.